-We thank the numerous technicians that sampled these fish.
-We thank Cherril Bowman, Alicia Terepocki, and Pushpa Sharma-Koirala for their diligence and effort in the laboratory and Todd Kassler (WDFW) for budget and contract administration.
-We also thank CRITFC and Idaho Fish and Game for sharing their PBT genotypes.
-The project was implemented with funding from the Grant, Chelan, and Douglas PUDs.
+We thank the numerous biologists and technicians that sampled these fish.
+We thank Cherril Bowman, Alicia Terepocki, and Pushpa Sharma-Koirala for their diligence and effort in the laboratory and Todd Kassler for budget and contract administration.
+We thank CRITFC and Idaho Fish and Game genetics labs for sharing their genotype data.
+The project was implemented with funding from the Chelan, Douglas, and Grant counties PUDs.